Table of Contents (hide)

-Immediate-release Paxil: Canada, Costa Rica, Dominican Republic, Ecuador, El Salvador, Guatemala, Honduras, Japan, Korea, Mexico, Nicaragua, Panama
+Immediate-release Paxil is available in: Canada, Costa Rica, Dominican Republic, Ecuador, El Salvador, Guatemala, Honduras, Japan, Korea, Mexico, Nicaragua, Panama

-Controlled-release Paxil CR: Belize, Canada, Costa Rica, Dominican Republic, El Salvador, Guatemala, Haiti, Honduras, Japan, Korea, Mexico, Nicaragua, Panama
+Controlled-release Paxil CR is available in: Belize, Canada, Costa Rica, Dominican Republic, El Salvador, Guatemala, Haiti, Honduras, Japan, Korea, Mexico, Nicaragua, Panama

 - Aropax: Argentina, Australia, Belgium, Brazil, Mexico, New Zealand, Paraguay, South Africa, Uruguay